zabbix/zabbix/templates/app/kubernetes_http/kubernetes_kubelet_http/README.md

 ## Overview

-The template to monitor Kubernetes Controller manager by Zabbix that works without any external scripts.
+The template to monitor Kubernetes Kubelet by Zabbix that works without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-Template `Kubernetes Controller manager by HTTP` - collects metrics by HTTP agent from Controller manager /metrics endpoint.
+Template `Kubernetes Kubelet by HTTP` - collects metrics by HTTP agent from Kubelet /metrics endpoint.

 Don't forget change macros {$KUBE.KUBELET.URL}, {$KUBE.API.TOKEN}.